Victor George: Early life

-George was born in the Pattithananm-Kanakkary village, Kottayam district, Kerala.
+Victor was born in the Pattithananm-Kanakkary village, Kottayam district, Kerala.
 He studied English literature at university.
 His brother introduced him to photography.

 Career

-In 1981, George joined Malayala Manorama, a Malayalam daily.
+In 1981, Victor joined Malayala Manorama, a Malayalam daily.
 From 1985 to 1990, he worked in their Delhi bureau.
 The photographs taken by him during the 1986 National Games won him initial recognition in the field.
-His shots of the swimmer Anita Sood with Kavita Sood cheering her from the gallery during the women's 400-metre freestyle brought George instant recognition.
+His shots of the swimmer Anita Sood with Kavita Sood cheering her from the gallery during the women's 400-metre freestyle brought Victor instant recognition.
 His photograph of the Indian relay team dropping the baton in a disastrous finish at the 1989 South Asian Federation Games, Kolkata, was widely appreciated.

-In 1990, George became the Chief Photographer of Malayala Manorama.
+In 1990, Victor became the Chief Photographer of Malayala Manorama.

 Death

-On 9 July 2001, George set out from Kottayam to cover a landslide that had claimed three lives in Cheppukulam, near Thodupuzha, in the hilly Idukki district of Kerala.
-That afternoon, torrential rains triggered another landslide in Venniyani Mala, which killed George.
+On 9 July 2001, Victor set out from Kottayam to cover a landslide that had claimed three lives in Cheppukulam, near Thodupuzha, in the hilly Idukki district of Kerala.
+That afternoon, torrential rains triggered another landslide in Venniyani Mala, which killed Victor.
 His remains were recovered 3 km from the site of the landslide two days later.